 Welcome to PKCPainting.com, the official website of Patrick K. Coppinger, Freelance Creative Consultant, Designer, Project Manager, Scenic Artist/Set painter, and Professional Artist.

 Patrick K. Coppinger has worked in the entertainment industry for well over 30 years, demonstrating quality and versatility in many different styles of artwork.
-Patrick has been an benefit and an asset to many projects and companies over the years.
+Patrick has been a benefit and an asset to many projects and companies over the years.
 His career began as a set painter and Scenic artist working under masters in the trade, who recognized his natural talent.
 Learning his trade through hands on work and being mentored.
 He found opportunities to grow and learn other aspects in the industry, while still remaining primarily in the set painting and scenic artist role.
-He has been placed in the position of Freelance Creative Consultant, Designer, Project manager.
-Due to his experience.
-Patrick is able to design, budget, schedule, and execute the design in a manner that is effective.
-This doesn’t mean problems don’t arise, because no project is without it’s problems, but problems can be solved or diverted to complete the project.
-That is were hands on experience comes in becoming a benefit and an asset to any company or project.
-He passes along his skills and knowledge in trade when ever possible.
-With an ability to recognize talent and potential, he will train/mentor in the trade from time to time, those he feels deserving of the help, Passing along the tradition.
-He has worked on many projects from around the world over the years: motion pictures, television, theme parks, museums, theaters, custom homes, themed retail outlets, resturants and much more.
+He has been placed in the position of Freelance Creative Consultant, Designer, and Project manager.
+Due to his experience, Patrick is able to design, budget, schedule, and execute the design in a manner that is effective.
+This doesn’t mean problems don’t arise, because no project is without its problems, but problems can be solved or diverted to complete the project.
+That is where hands on experience comes in, becoming a benefit and an asset to any company or project.
+He passes along his skills and knowledge in trade whenever possible.
+With an ability to recognize talent and potential, he will train/mentor in the trade from time to time, those he feels deserving of the help, passing along the tradition.
+He has worked on many projects from around the world over the years: motion pictures, television, theme parks, museums, theaters, custom homes, themed retail outlets, restaurants and much more.

 Historically the entertainment industry has provided escapism, especially in economic recessional periods.
 In the past this has been proven to be true and investors have found entertainment to be profitable.
 In today’s market the entertainment bar has been set higher in all areas and investors need experienced and quality personnel to ensure the project can reach that goal.
 See Project bidding and budgeting 101 By Patrick K. Coppinger, below.